Understanding Author Promotion vs. Book Marketing For New Authors

 In comparison, promoting yourself as an author is far more wide-ranging.

-You want people to think, “Hey, this person really knows what they are talking about.
+With author promotion, you want people to think, “Hey, this person really knows what they are talking about.
 I want to find out more.”

 It is about creating reader interest in you as an author.